 I've also been having some great jams with one of my students who is learning all about the 12 bar blues, blues scale and variations.
 With two pianos side by side, we can both go wherever we feel like as we play.

 Help your loved one kick-start their New Year's Resolution with a gift voucher for lessons at Counterpoint Music Academy.
-With a big discount off normal rates, this is an affordable way to give your partner, relative or child an experience that they will use for a lifetime.
+With flexible lesson options, this is an affordable way to give your partner, relative or child an experience that they will use for a lifetime.

 Want to read what previous students have said about their experience with Counterpoint?
 Click here.